FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/prd/goals-and-background-context.md

 ### **Background Context**

 University students often face significant challenges with motivation and connecting their current studies to future career goals.
 The lack of a clear, engaging pathway can lead to procrastination and anxiety.
 RogueLearn addresses this by transforming the educational journey into an interactive RPG.
-It allows students to choose their academic curriculum as their "Route" (foundational quest line) and select a career specialization from roadmap.sh as their "Class" (supplementary career-focused content).
+It allows players to choose their academic curriculum as their "Route" (foundational quest line) and select a career specialization from roadmap.sh as their "Class" (supplementary career-focused content).
 The system provides a structured, AI-powered curriculum-based "main quest line" where exams become "Boss Fights," and knowledge acquisition is visualized as a "Skill Tree."
-Students can enhance their experience by uploading achievement documents and project portfolios to personalize their skill tree and arsenal management.
+Players can enhance their experience by uploading achievement documents and project portfolios to personalize their skill tree and arsenal management.
 The AI performs intelligent gap analysis between curriculum and career requirements, generating supplementary quests to bridge academic learning with industry needs.
-This shows students exactly how their learning connects and contributes to their ultimate career goal.
-A companion browser extension further enhances this by automatically capturing relevant learning materials from the web, organizing them into the student's "Arsenal."
+This shows players exactly how their learning connects and contributes to their ultimate career goal.
+A companion browser extension further enhances this by automatically capturing relevant learning materials from the web, organizing them into the player's "Arsenal."
 This turns passive learning into an active and meaningful adventure, making studying more effective and building a foundation for a rich academic ecosystem involving lecturers, tutors, and peer groups.

 ### **User Research & Validation Framework**